 CTE can pose challenges, but they are challenges that you have tools to fight.
 If you are concerned you have CTE, there is much you can do to help maintain a healthy and enjoyable life.
-We look forward to updating our CTE resources as more is learned about the disease.

 The following are recommendations for people who believe they may have CTE.